 A precious friend recently asked me if I might consider writing about how God redeemed me from my abortions as an addition for a book that she was publishing.
 I have never really written out the whole story before.
 Even though I have done interviews, spoken and shared my testimony openly and freely, placing ALL God did to redeem me into mere words has seemed almost impossible.
 However, I could hear Jesus prompting me saying, “it’s important, Rhonda.”
 So, I am sharing my story in the greatest hope that Jesus will use it for His Glory.
-I must say upfront that these words can never do justice to ALL Jesus has done in my heart and mind, but perhaps through them maybe one person will begin to hear His Voice calling them out to.
-“Roll away the stone” from her heart (or his) so that she might be able to fully free her heart to experience Christ’s love for her.
-I was at a Crisis Pregnancy event last night where I was reminded of how important it is to release our story into God’s Hands.
-Once we turn that story that tends to weight our hearts down over to Him, the whole story changes and what we thought was an ending to a story called, “never read again,” suddenly instead becomes the climax to a whole new story.
+I must say upfront that these words can never do justice to ALL Jesus has done in my heart and mind, but perhaps through them maybe one person will begin to hear His Voice calling out, “Roll away the stone”,so that she is fully free to experience Christ’s love for her.
+I was at a Crisis Pregnancy event last night where I was reminded of how important it is to release our story into God’s hands.
+Once we turn that story that tends to weigh our hearts down over to Him, the whole story changes and what we thought was an ending to a story called, “never read again,” suddenly instead becomes the climax to a whole new story.
 It becomes a Jesus story, one that we could have never imagined was possible, and one that we can be sure ends with a, “and they lived happily ever after.”
 I will never get over the fact that our WHOLE story is SAFE with Jesus, even those parts that have hurt and tormented us throughout our lives.

 “All who came before me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 John 10:8-10